 Potter County Detention Center

-Dr. Steven Austin, Fred Beck, Barry Bedwell, Bill Brian, David Cornelius, Joe Bill Crowley, Donny Mason, and Frank Sobey
+Dr. Steven Austin, Fred Beck, Barry Bedwell, Bill Brian, David Cornelius, Joe Bill Crowley, Trena Fischer, Mike Lee, Donny Mason, Ken McCartney, and Frank Sobey.

 TDCJ Clements Unit